KyberNetwork/developer-portal/README.md

 For a detailed understanding of this, refer to [Staking, Voting Examples](staking-voting-examples.md).

 ## Delegation
-They can also delegate their KNC to pool masters, who will be in charge of voting and distributing the rewards.
+They can also delegate their KNC to pool operators, who will be in charge of voting and distributing the rewards.

 For details, refer to [Delegating Overview And Example](delegating-example.md).